 fio --randrepeat=1 --ioengine=libaio --direct=1 --gtod_reduce=1 --name=test --filename=test --bs=4k --iodepth=64 --size=32M --readwrite=randrw --rwmixread=75

-Let me know in the comments below if you tried this with other models
+Let me know if you have tried this with other models.

 And if you have a Samsung card (Select, Evo Plus, …) on a Raspberry Pi 4, I’m very interested to see the results 🙂